ferncabrera/open_ims/README.md

 ![image](https://github.com/ferncabrera/open_ims/assets/73137447/eef63ebf-0ee4-4270-8ae4-5d2ec90f392e)

 Once the page loads, you will be prompted to enter a PGAdmin email and password.
-There are default values set for you which you can use to log in:
+There are default values set (for your local dev environment) which you can use to log in:
 <ul>
   <li>Email: **admin@openims.com**</li>
   <li>Password: **pgadmin**</li>